TrueNAS Docker Compose with Scale Apps and Truecharts

 Creating a Docker Dataset

-After creating a storage pool, you must create a dedicated Docker dataset for your containers.
+After creating a storage pool, you must create a dedicated Docker dataset for your containers that you have and want to run.
 This can be done by navigating to the “Datasets” tab in the “Storage” section and clicking “Add.”
 Enter a name for the Docker dataset and ensure that the “Enable Docker” checkbox is ticked.
-This will enable Docker support for the dataset.
+This tick and process will enable Docker support for the dataset.

 Managing App Data with Datasets

-Create separate datasets within your storage pool to store and manage data for your Scale Apps.
-This allows for easy organization and management of app data while ensuring data integrity and protection.
+Create separate datasets within your storage pool to store and manage data for your Scale Apps and have some separation between them.
+This allows for easy organization and management of app data while you can protect and ensuring data integrity.

-Once your datasets are created, you can map them to the appropriate Docker containers by specifying the dataset paths in the “volumes” section of your “docker-compose.yml” file.
+Once your datasets are created, you can map them to the right Docker containers by setting the dataset paths in the “volumes” section of your “docker-compose.yml” file.

 Migrating from TrueNAS Core to TrueNAS SCALE

-If you’re currently using TrueNAS Core and want to migrate to TrueNAS SCALE, you’ll need to follow a few steps to ensure a smooth transition.
+If you’re using TrueNAS Core and want to migrate your environment to TrueNAS SCALE, there are a few steps to this process.

-1. Backup your data: Before starting the migration process, it’s crucial to back up all your important data, including your TrueNAS Core configuration, datasets, and app data.
+Backup your data: First and foremost before doing anything in the environment or making any changes, back up all your important data, including your TrueNAS Core configuration, datasets, and app data.
 You can use the built-in snapshot and replication features in TrueNAS Core to help with this task.

-2. Prepare your hardware: Make sure your hardware meets the requirements for TrueNAS SCALE.
-This may involve upgrading your system’s RAM, storage drives, or network interfaces.
+Prepare your hardware: Make sure your hardware is compatible with TrueNAS SCALE.
+This may involve upgrading your system’s RAM, storage drives, or network interfaces if needed for compatible hardware, etc.

-4. Import your datasets: After installing TrueNAS SCALE, you must import your datasets from your TrueNAS Core system.
-This can be done through the TrueNAS SCALE web interface by navigating to the “Storage” section and clicking “Import Pool.”
+Import your datasets: After installing TrueNAS SCALE,import your datasets from your TrueNAS Core system over to SCALE.
+This can be done through the TrueNAS SCALE web interface.
+You can navigating to the “Storage” section and clicking “Import Pool.”

-5. Migrate app data and settings: Once your datasets have been imported, you’ll need to migrate your app data and settings to the new system.
-This may involve recreating your Docker containers and adjusting their configurations to match your previous TrueNAS Core setup.
+Migrate app data and settings: Once your datasets have been imported, you’ll need to migrate your app data and settings to SCALE.
+This may need to involve recreating your Docker containers and or and adjusting their configurations to match your TrueNAS Core setup.

-6. Test your new setup: After migrating your app data and settings, test your new TrueNAS SCALE system to ensure everything functions as expected.
-This may involve verifying that your apps are accessible, your datasets function correctly, and your system resources are utilized efficiently.
+Test your new setup: After migrating your app data and settings, test your new TrueNAS SCALE system.
+This may necessarily involve verifying that your apps are functionality and you can reach them and your datasets function correctly, and your system resources are utilized efficiently.

 Working with Docker on TrueNAS SCALE (Current releases)